 You or another application administrator copies the application in which you are using a temporary role.
 You remain in your temporary role in the original application.
 However, QuickBase returns you to your former role in the new copied application.

-You remove a table from a multi-table application by moving it to a new application while you are using a temporary role.
+You remove a table from an application by moving it to a new application while you are using a temporary role.
 You remain in your temporary role in the original application.
 However, QuickBase returns you to your former role in the new application.

-You create a sandbox of the application (QuickBase Enterprise Edition only).
+You create a sandbox of the application.
 QuickBase returns you to your former role in sandbox application.
 If another application administrator changes a sandbox application and then applies those changes to the live application, you are returned to your former role in the live application.
 If the sandbox changes include changes to your role, those role changes are applied automatically when the administrator applies the sandbox changes to the live application.